SqueezyDough/frontend-applications/README.md

 <a name="Data"></a>
 ## Data
 I'm getting data from the database of the Dutch national Museum of World Cultures.
 I'm collecting Asian gods statues specifically.
+Here's everything:

+* Title
+* Place (Southeast Asia only)
+* Place name
+* type (Godenbeeld)
+* image

 <a name="Refactors"></a>
 ## Refactors
 - [X] Pass data to a seperate module
 - [X] Create seperate module for data query
-- [ ] Refactor code for component lifecycle
+- [X] Refactor code for component lifecycle
-- [ ] Fetch data on app instance
+- [X] Fetch data on app instance
+- [X] Repurpose Homepage
 - [ ] Replace rollup with webpack

 <a name="Honourable-Mentions"></a>